 In Hinduism, Deities are often depicted with multiple arms.
-These arms become visible when they are battling with cosmic forces.
+These many arms become visible when they are battling with cosmic forces.
 The pictorial representation of Hindu Gods having multiple arms in the human form is the artist’s attempt to express the supreme powers of Gods.
 It shows their immense strength and power to perform numerous acts at a single time.

-The multiple arms of Hindu Gods show the greater power of Deities over the humans.
+The multiple arms of Hindu Gods show the greater power of Deities over humans.

 Each hand holds some object which symbolizes the various qualities of that particular deity.
 Some hands are shown empty but with different mudras (position) of the fingers and palms that signify the character of God.
 For instance, when the fingers are pointing towards the ground, they convey the charitable nature of God, whereas, when the fingers point upwards, in the form of a blessing, convey the protective nature of God.

 The number of arms varies basis the symbolism portrayed.
 Usually, Deities are shown having four arms, each holding a different object having a different significance.
 For instance, Lord Ganesha.